 - Provide a comprehensive network of supportive services through collaboration with County agencies and community-based organizations for resident services.
 Services are targeted for at-risk seniors and individuals with disabilities at four (4) public housing properties.
-Also, provide cross partnerships for - Operate as Family Resource Academies, in public housing converted community spaces used for effective enrichment activities, primarily geared to school-age children.
+Also, provide cross partnerships with said agencies and organizations by executing MOUs. - • - Operate as Family Resource Academies, in public housing converted community spaces used for effective enrichment activities, primarily geared to school-age children.
 Major projects include computer classes with trained certified instructors, youth councils, and structured leisure and recreational activities (Activities may be suspended during Covid)

 Is the public housing agency designated as troubled, under 24 C.F.R. part 902?

 No, the HAPGC is designated as a standard performer.